50 Festive Christmas Things To Do In Florida for 2024

 For those who love tasteful Christmas decorations, Bok Tower has the perfect event.
 Starting in November, the Pinewood Estate, as well as the gardens, are decorated beautifully for the holidays.

-You can also see a Holiday Concert with the Orlando Philharmonic Orchestra for $35 or check out the Holly Jolly Plant Pop-Up Market.
+You can also see a Carols & Carillon Concert for $20 or check out the Create-Your-Own Living Wreath Event.
 It’s the perfect excuse to see the gardens, and tower, and get in the holiday spirit!

 bok tower gardens lake wales